ACTFL Speaking Assessment: The Oral Proficiency Interview - computer® (OPIc)

 Background Survey: Selecting Topics for the Assessment

 The Background Survey is a questionnaire that gathers information about the test taker's work, school, home, personal activities, and interests.
-The test taker completes the survey and the answers determine the pool of topics from which the program will randomly select questions.
+The test taker completes the survey to determine the pool of topics from which the program will randomly select questions.
 The variety of topics, the types of questions, and the range of possible combinations the program can generate allow for individually designed interviews.
 Even if two test takers selected the same combination of Background Survey responses, the resulting test would not be the same.

 Self-Assessment: Determining the Level of the OPIc